pcavezzan/osm-leaflet-example/readme.md

 ```
 Afer a few seconds (when all containers are up), just go to http://localhost and you should see your own street map !

+**_If you have not imported yet your data, just import your data then restart mapnik container as it would probably not have been able to connect to the geodatabase._**

 ## In details

 ### GeoData with PostGis